Skip to Content

 With a manual hand mixer, you can achieve some of the benefits of electric mixers, although some elbow grease is still required.

-There are some benefits to using a non-electric hand mixer.
-First, and most important to most, is cost.
-You can usually pick one of these up for about $20 – $30.
-Not bad for a tool that will save you a lot of work in the kitchen.
+The main advantage of opting for manual hand mixers is the cost.
+You can typically pick one of these up for about $20 to $30.
+Not bad for a tool that saves you hundreds of bucks spent on an electric mixer!

-Another benefit of a non-electric mixer is that they’re typically small.
-These don’t eat up your counter space and can easily fit in a drawer or cabinet.
+Another benefit of a non-electric mixer is that it requires little to no maintenance and is typically small.
+This means that they won’t eat up your counter space and could easily fit in a drawer or cabinet.
 You also don’t have a cord in your way to worry about.

-These mixers do have some drawbacks to consider.
-One of the biggest drawbacks is power.
-A manual hand mixer simply isn’t made to handle thick mixes.
-Even if it can handle it, you’re going to hand to really put some muscle into it to achieve good results.
+However, these mixers still have some drawbacks to consider.
+For example, they still don’t work well with thicker mixes.
+Even if they can handle it, you still have to put some muscle into it to achieve good results.

 Hand Mixer

-An electric hand mixer is a good stepping stone from a manual hand mixer and provides some of the benefits of a stand mixer.
+An electric hand mixer is a good stepping stone from a manual hand mixer while providing some of the benefits of a stand mixer.

 The cost of an electric hand mixer can be a benefit or drawback, depending on what you’re comparing it with.
 You can get a nice, electric hand mixer for under $100.